puppeteer/puppeteer/new-docs/puppeteer.elementhandle.md

 })();

 ```
-ElementHandle prevents DOM element from garbage collection unless the handle is [disposed](./puppeteer.jshandle.dispose.md)<!-- -->.
+ElementHandle prevents the DOM element from being garbage-collected unless the handle is [disposed](./puppeteer.jshandle.dispose.md)<!-- -->.
 ElementHandles are auto-disposed when their origin frame gets navigated.

 ElementHandle instances can be used as arguments in [Page.$eval()](./puppeteer.page._eval.md) and [Page.evaluate()](./puppeteer.page.evaluate.md) methods.